SriramMaddirala/my-retail/README.md

 Also if I a get request for a price which isn't in our DB then once we bring the Price down from the external api we put that value and currency Code into our DB.

-<h3> Scaling it to Production: </h3>

-Loggers for errors are a good idea.
-Currently I am just utilizing error reporting through my Google Cloud dashboard

-If we just look at movies, the distribution of searches about movies follows the power law (i.e. a change in one quantity has a proportional relative change in the quantity of the other).
-So it follows that the majority of searches about movies will be about a minority of movies.
-In fact in a more general sense popularity in products is distributed via the power law and storing this means that a caching solution would be recommended.
-Product popularity also is mostly time dependent as cult hits and fads are common reality while certain products like toilet paper are going to have consistent interest over time.
-This means that a least recently used cache eviction policy would be a good fit.
-Redis and Memcached are very popular caching solutions for this purpose.

 MongoDB was used as MongoDB works by storing documents which are readily mappable to JSON nodes.
 Also MongoDB Atlas doesn't require any changes to be scaled up as more shards can easily be added to your cluster.

 I used Docker as I needed a way to run my application in a portable, reproducible way that I could deploy while minimizing the specific issues that could come due to various environmental issue and put simply I want my service to develop once, run anywhere.